Are there nonverbal cues in advertising? Yes, of course there are!

 1. Show People Where to Look

-Usually in an advertisement there is a central focus — an action step, like “Click Here” or a product, and this is where a customer’s attention should ideally be.
-There is actually a nonverbal trick to getting your customer to focus on your target: Have someone in the advertisement looking at the target.
-Humans instinctively want to look at what someone else is looking at, so if you have a “Buy Now” button on an advertisement or a shoe in a commercial, you want to have a model looking right at that target or main message.
+Usually in an advertisement there is a central focus — an action step, like “Click Here”, or a product, and this is where a customer’s attention should ideally be.
+There is actually a nonverbal trick to getting your customer to focus on your target: have someone in the advertisement looking at the target.
+Humans instinctively want to look at what someone else is looking at, so if you have a “Buy Now” button on an advertisement or are selling a shoe in a commercial, you want to have a model looking right at that target or main message.
 Here is an example:

 Having a picture like this in your ads or website is a great way to control the gaze direction of your customer.
 Look at this picture of an eye map.
 This is where most people look when seeing a picture for the first time.
 As you can see we typically look at people’s eyes, so if their eyes are pointed somewhere else, we tend to follow.